aspose-total/Aspose.Total-Products/total/en/net/conversion/dotm-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOTM to TSV or Online App" h2="Export DOTM to TSV via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate DOTM to TSV conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities that can be used to create powerful and efficient applications.

+The process of converting DOTM to TSV is simple and straightforward.
+It involves two steps.
+Firstly, you need to use Aspose.Words for .NET to export DOTM to HTML.
+This component provides a comprehensive set of features and capabilities that enable developers to easily create, edit, and convert documents in various formats.
+It also provides support for a wide range of document formats, including DOTM.

+Once the DOTM document has been converted to HTML, you can use Aspose.Cells for .NET to convert the HTML to TSV.
+This component provides a powerful and feature-rich spreadsheet programming API that enables developers to easily create, edit, and convert spreadsheets in various formats.
+It also provides support for a wide range of spreadsheet formats, including TSV.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOTM to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to TSV.
+By using Aspose.Total for .NET, you can quickly and easily incorporate DOTM to TSV conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a comprehensive set of features and capabilities that can be used to create powerful and efficient applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}